isabella232/lib-tcp-server/README.md

 Outgoing messages are string encoded JSON objects on the same form as the 'sendEvent' objects described above.
 This makes it possible to wire together multiple RTist applications to build a distributed system of communicating applications.
 The output of one executable can be consumed by another executable, and the applications become logically connected through the names of the TCPServer capsule ports.

+- **command**:string
+Always set to "sendEvent".
 - **event**:string
 Name of the sent event.
 - **type**:string
 Data type of the sent event.
-- **data**:any *[optional]*
+- **data**:string *[optional]*
-The RTist JSON encoding of the data object attached to the sent event.
-The type of this property is determined by the "type" property and can either be a string, a boolean, an integer, an array or an object.
+The RTist ASCII encoding of the data object attached to the sent event.
+This encoding is on the same format as you for example see if tracing the event during a model debug session.
 - **port**:string
 The name of a port on the TCPServer capsule part on which the event arrived.
 - **portIndex**:integer